mozilla/mozjpeg/README-turbo.txt

 Same instructions as above, but add

-  LDFLAGS='-m32'
+  CFLAGS='-O3 -m32' CXXFLAGS='-O3 -m32' LDFLAGS=-m32

-to the configure command line and replace CFLAGS and CXXFLAGS with '-O3 -m32'.
+to the configure command line.

 64-bit Library Build on 64-bit Solaris